 You acknowledge that You are not the exclusive provider of the kinds of services contemplated by the Agreement and We may, at any time and from time to time provide, or engage a third party to provide, services the same as, or similar to, the Services.
-3 Term Initial Term 3.1 The Agreement commences on the Date of the Agreement and continues for the Initial Term unless earlier terminated by a party, or extended by Us, in accordance with the Agreement.
-Extension We may elect to extend the Term for the extension period (if any) stated in 3.2 period the Schedule by notifying You in writing no later than 30 days prior to the expiry of the Initial Term.
+3 Term 3.1 Initial Term The Agreement commences on the Date of the Agreement and continues for the Initial Term unless earlier terminated by a party, or extended by Us, in accordance with the Agreement.
+3.2 Extension period We may elect to extend the Term for the extension period (if any) stated in the Schedule by notifying You in writing no later than 30 days prior to the expiry of the Initial Term.
 4 Our obligations 4.1 General We agree to provide the Funds to You as outlined in the Agreement.
-4.2 Our conduct (a) We agree to liaise and work collaboratively with You to monitor, review and evaluate the Services.
-Where practicable, We agree to provide You with details of how to (b) access current information, including relevant government policies, procedures and guidelines, applicable to the provision of the Services.
-5 Your obligations 5.1 Provision of the You agree to provide the Services: (a) Services to any Target Group; (i) (ii) in a proper, timely and efficient manner and to a high ethical and professional standard; in accordance with any Budget for the Services; (iii) (iv) so as to meet any Milestones; with the aim of achieving the Objectives; (v) (vi) in compliance with any Supplementary Conditions; and in accordance with all other requirements of the Agreement. (b) You remain fully responsible for providing the Services and for otherwise complying with Your obligations under the Agreement and will not be relieved of this responsibility because of: (i) any involvement of Us in the provision of the Services; or (ii) Our payment of Funds to You.
-You agree that in carrying out the Services You and Your Personnel will: 5.2 Compliance with laws, standards and policies
+4.2 Our conduct (a) We agree to liaise and work collaboratively with You to monitor, review and evaluate the Services. (b) Where practicable, We agree to provide You with details of how to access current information, including relevant government policies, procedures and guidelines, applicable to the provision of the Services. , 5 Your obligations 5 5.1 Your obligations Provision of the Services (a) (b) You agree to provide the Services: (i) to any Target Group; (ii) in a proper, timely and efficient manner and to a high ethical and professional standard; (iii) in accordance with any Budget for the Services; (iv) so as to meet any Milestones; (v) with the aim of achieving the Objectives; (vi) in compliance with any Supplementary Conditions; and (vii) in accordance with all other requirements of the Agreement.
+You remain fully responsible for providing the Services and for otherwise complying with Your obligations under the Agreement and will not be relieved of this responsibility because of: (i) any involvement of Us in the provision of the Services; or (ii) Our payment of Funds to You.